 While Richard was away fighting a crusade, the French regional overlords took the opportunity to strengthen their defences.
 Today, you can take a tour of the fortified towns and villages which form a strategic line across south west France.

 Château de Jumilhac is one of the buildings that is well worth visiting.
-There are some fascinating stories hyperlink attached to this property.
-Back in the time of Richard the Lionheart it is believed the premises were used to mint coins.
+There are some fascinating stories attached to this property.
+Back in the time of Richard the Lionheart it is believed that the premises were used to mint coins.
 Quite an allure for someone seeking wealth.

 The Monastery of St Augustine at Le Chalard is famous for its fortified Romanesque church.
 Here, you will find 40 medieval monks’ tombs and a fortress which had to be added in an effort to defend the abbey from Richard the Lionheart’s attacks.

 In the Lot Valley lies the fortress town of Penne d’Agenais.
 The Notre Dame de Peyragude had been constructed here around 180 years before Richard fancied occupying the site.
 The chapel sat on a pinnacle of rock and its position was a great one for fending off would-be attackers.
 So Richard set about building a castle right next door.
 Once complete, the chapel found itself in the crossfire of numerous skirmishes.
-Battles were won and lost, so the place changed hands four times (and would pass between Protestants and Catholics during the Wars of Religion).
+Battles were won and lost, so the place changed hands four times.
+(It would pass between Protestants and Catholics during the Wars of Religion.)
 Back in Richard’s day it was hardly a place for quiet contemplation!
 Visit the town today and you can still see medieval walls and the square keep of the castle.

 In La Reole in Gironde, you will find Place Richard Coeur de Lion.
 This square is very near to the old Town Hall which was founded by Richard.
 It’s one of the oldest civil buildings in France.
 La Reole lies on the banks of the Garonne – an excellent strategic location – so it’s easy to see why Richard the Lionheart was keen on the place.